Entourage (American TV series): Fifth season

 Meanwhile, Drama is continuing production of Five Towns while maintaining a long-distance relationship with his French girlfriend, Jacqueline.
-Drama's nervousness about Jacqueline possibly cheating on him leads to their break-up and his break down during a guest appearance on The View.
+Drama's nervousness about Jacqueline possibly cheating on him leads to their break-up and his breakdown during a guest appearance on The View.
 Turtle meets Jamie-Lynn Sigler on an airplane and the two hit it off, but their potential relationship is ruined when Turtle tells the guys she gave him a handjob.
 She eventually forgives him and is interested in a relationship.
 Also, Ari signs his old colleague Andrew Klein (Gary Cole) as a new partner in MGA.

 Smoke Jumpers begins filming, but after several conflicts between Vince and director Verner Vollstedt (Stellan Skarsgård), which leads to Verner firing Vince, production is halted by Ellis.
 The boys return to New York City, where Vince pursues a role in Gus Van Sant's new film.
 Eric persistently tries to convince Van Sant that Vince is right for the film, but Van Sant says not for his current film, but would love to work with him in the future.
 After discovering Van Sant said no, Vince becomes upset and fires Eric, believing that Eric had made him look desperate.
 A frustrated E returns to Hollywood to concentrate on another client, a young and rising comedian named Charlie (Bow Wow).
-Vince later apologizes after learning that Eric's persistence led to an offer by Martin Scorsese for a lead in his next feature, a re-envisioning of The Great Gatsby set in the Upper West Side of New York City.
+Vince later apologizes after learning that Eric's persistence led to an offer by Martin Scorsese for a lead in his next feature, a re-envisioning of The Great Gatsby set on the Upper West Side of Manhattan.
 The guys return to Hollywood.